 Sharing a snap of that beauty was always going to go down well with us...

 Centre back — Virgil van Dijk

 Virgil van Bike gets the nod to lead the backline.
 Strong, dominant in the air, with the characteristic Dutch proficiency for playing out from the back.
-You'd probably give him the captain's armband too.
 In another life we imagine Virgil shepherding his GC leader to the front of the bunch, taking no nonsense, and never missing the front echelon.